-The fifth key difference between them is the screen size - Fotric 326 has 3.5-inch screen displayer compared to a 3-inch screen on the Flir E8.
+The fifth key difference between them is the screen size - Fotric 326 has 3.5-inch touch screen displayer compared to a 3-inch non-touch screen on the Flir E8.
 This means Fotric 326 has a larger screen display and you can see the details better and easier.
-Fotric 326 also support to use a smartphone as the display and data processing center.
-You can fix mount an Android smartphone on top of the built-in screen, get a high-resolution thermal image display, and turn your Fotric 326 into a smart thermal camera.
+All operations can be done directly on the touch screen of Fotric 326 instead of pushing the buttons of Flir E8 thermal camera.

-The seventh key difference between them is the voice annotation function - it is available on Fotric 326 while not on Flir E8.
-Instead of taking note by hand and write down the image file name number, it is sometimes very convenient to just record short audio as the note to the infrared image taken.
-The audio note is saved along with the thermal image and can be retrieved in the post-processing.
-3.5mm audio interface is available on Fotric 326.
+The seventh key difference between them is the voice and text annotation function - it is available on Fotric 326 while not on Flir E8.
+Instead of taking note by hand and write down the image file name number, it is sometimes very convenient to just record short audio memo to the infrared image taken.
+The audio memo is saved along with the thermal image and can be retrieved in the post-processing.

 Other Important Features

 Both Fotric 326 and Flir E8 have a built-in visible light camera and can take picture-in-picture fusion image, however Fotric 326 has a 8MP industrial visible light camera which can capture a clearer image than Flir E8..
 Fotric 326 also has the flashlight which can be helpful when you are inspecting in a dark or low-light environment, such as the attic.
 The flashlight can help shot a bright visible light image.